William Henry Drayton

-William Henry Drayton (September 1742 – September 3, 1779) was an American Founding Father, planter, and lawyer from Charleston, South Carolina.
+William Henry Drayton (September 1742 – September 3, 1779) was an American Founding Father, planter, and lawyer from Charles Town, South Carolina.
 He served as a delegate for South Carolina to the Continental Congress in 1778-79 and signed the Articles of Confederation.

 Early life

-William Henry was born on his familhy's plantation, Drayton Hall, on the bank of the Ashley River near Charleston.
+William Henry was born on his family's plantation, Drayton Hall, on the bank of the Ashley River near Charleston.
 His father John Drayton had just completed construction of a massive main house on the rice plantation.
 His mother was Charlotta Bull Drayton, the daughter of the colony's Governor William Bull.
-Drayton Hll would remain William's home throughout his life.
+Drayton Hall would remain William's home throughout his life.

 In 1750, he was sent to England for his education.
 He first studied at Westminster School where he met Charles Cotesworth Pinckney.
 Then he went on to Balliol College, Oxford, before returning home in 1764.
 He read law and was admitted to the bar in South Carolina.

 Drayton married Dorothy Golightly in 1764; they were the parents of South Carolina Governor John Drayton.
 He was the cousin of U.S. Representative William Drayton, the son of Judge William Drayton Sr.